Entomology: Pest control

 In 1994, the Entomological Society of America launched a new professional certification program for the pest control industry called the Associate Certified Entomologist (ACE).
 To qualify as a "true entomologist" an individual would normally require an advanced degree, with most entomologists pursuing a PhD.
 While not true entomologists in the traditional sense, individuals who attain the ACE certification may be referred to as ACEs or Associate Certified Entomologists.

 As such, other credential programs managed by the Entomological Society of America have varying credential requirements.
 These different programs are known as Public Health Entomology (PHE), Certified IPM Technicians (CITs), and Board Certified Entomologists (BCEs) (ESA Certification Corporation).
 To be qualified in public health entomology (PHE), one must pass an exam on the types of arthropods that can spread diseases and lead to medical complications (ESA Certification Corporation).
 These individuals also have to "agree to ascribe to a code of ethical behavior" (ESA Certification Corporation).
-Individuals who are planning to become Certified IPM Technicians (CITs), need to obtain at around 1–4 years of experience in pest management and successfully pass an exam, that is based on the information, that they are acquainted with (ESA Certification Corporation).
+Individuals who are planning to become Certified IPM Technicians (CITs), need to obtain at around 1–4 years of experience in pest management and successfully pass an exam, that is based on the information, with they are acquainted with (ESA Certification Corporation).
 Like in Public Health Entomology (PHE), those who want to become Certified IPM Technicians (CITs) also have to "agree to ascribe to a code of ethical behavior" (ESA Certification Corporation).
 These individuals must also be approved to use pesticides (ESA Certification Corporation).
 For those who plan on becoming Board Certified Entomologists (BCEs), individuals have to pass two exams and "agree to ascribe to a code of ethical behavior" (ESA Certification Corporation).
-As with this, they also have to fulfill a certain amount of educational requirements every 12 months (ESA Certification Corporation).
+As with this, they also have to fulfill a certain number of educational requirements every 12 months (ESA Certification Corporation).